stefansundin/bottlerocket-bootstrap-associate-eip/BUILDING.md

 docker buildx imagetools create -t public.ecr.aws/stefansundin/bottlerocket-bootstrap-associate-eip:latest public.ecr.aws/stefansundin/bottlerocket-bootstrap-associate-eip:v0.2.1
 ```

 If the build crashes then it is most likely because Docker ran out of memory.
 Increase the amount of RAM allocated to Docker and quit other programs during the build.
+You can also try passing `--build-arg CARGO_BUILD_JOBS=1` to docker.